intelec.us root |

 |

-for his service in the Civil War; about his father Adolphus White who
+for his service in the Civil War.
+Here is his father Adolphus White who

 migrated from Pendleton District, South Carolina to Paulding County,

-Georgia, on the Polk County line; and about Adolphus White's believed
+Georgia, on the Polk County line; and on another page is Adolphus

-first cousin, Yancey White, who -- having the opportunity, the motive,
+White's possible first cousin, Yancey White, who -- having the

 and the means -- is quite likely the biologial father of James White.